Game of Thrones: The Giants – Myths, Legends, and the Reality of Westeros's Titans

 Physical Attributes and Characteristics

 Giants in Game of Thrones are, quite literally, giants.
 Their immense size dwarfs even the tallest men, reaching heights upwards of 12 feet or more.
 Their strength is proportionate to their size, allowing them to wield enormous weapons and crush enemies with ease.
 Their skin is typically described as pale or grey, often rough and calloused.
-Their features are exaggerated, with broad shoulders, thick limbs, and large, often cruel-looking faces.
+Plus, their features are exaggerated, with broad shoulders, thick limbs, and large, often cruel-looking faces.
 Their longevity seems to exceed that of humans, although the exact lifespan of a giant remains unknown.

 Cultural Practices and Beliefs